Radiation Oncologist - CNS

 Rush University Medical Center is seeking a BE/BC Radiation Oncologist to join its expanding academic practice in the heart of Chicago.
 Physicians have access to IMRT, IGRT, SRS, SBRT, respiratory motion management, HDR and LDR brachytherapy.
-The successful candidate will be competent in all areas of radiation oncology with a focus on gynecologic cancer and a special interest in brachytherapy (including both intracavitary and interstitial brachytherapy).
-Clinical trial enrollment is encouraged.
-The hospital is undergoing rapid expansion and currently hosts one of the largest gynecologic oncology practices in the city of Chicago.
-We are taking the early steps on our journey to become a destination cancer center, including the planning for a new ambulatory building with a focus on cancer care.
-Faculty appointments and compensation will be consistent with level of experience.
+The successful candidate will be competent in all areas of radiation oncology with a primary focus on CNS malignancies.
+The ideal candidate should be in practice for at least 2-3 years.
+Academic productivity and clinical research are expected.
+Rush University Medical Center is undergoing rapid expansion and currently hosts the largest CNS practice in Chicago.
+Rush is dedicating considerable resources and taking the necessary steps to become a destination cancer center.
+To that extent we will soon break ground for a new ambulatory care building with a focus on cancer care and neurosciences.
+The center is expected to be complete in 2022.
+Faculty appointment and compensation will be commensurate with the level of experience.

 Rush is an Equal Opportunity Employer.